 - Utilizing horizontal incisions as much as possible helps minimize the amount of scarring that is observable because it flows with the natural shape of the breast.

 Be sure to discuss everything that you want out of your breast augmentation with your doctor, so that they can help you get the shape and size you really want while minimizing the amount of scarring that will be present.
-Dr. Brent performs plastic surgery in Santa Barbara that has left numerous patients with the best results they could hope for.
+Dr. Brent performs plastic surgery in Los Angeles that has left numerous patients with the best results they could hope for.